Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Import-AzureRmContext.md

 ```

 ### -Path
-Specifies the path to profile information saved by using Save-AzureRMProfile.
+Specifies the path to context information saved by using Save-AzureRMContext.

 ```yaml
 Type: String